Property $(T_B)$ and Property $(F_B)$ restricted to a representation without non-zero invariant vectors: A description of the absolute gradient of

 for all $v\in B$. \end{enumerate} \end{corollary}

-There exists a one-to-one correspondence between $Z^1(\pi )$ and $\mathcal{A}(\pi)$ if $\pi $ has no fixed nontrivial vector and the origin of $B$ is fixed.
+There exists a one-to-one correspondence between $Z^1(\pi )$ and $\mathcal{A}(\pi)$ if $\pi $ has no non-zero invariant vector and the origin of $B$ is fixed.
 Since $dv+c$ is a $\pi$-cocycle, from Theorem \ref{thm:FB}, we have

-\begin{corollary} Let $\pi$ be a linear isometric action of $\Gamma$ on $B$ without fixed nontrivial vectors.
+\begin{corollary} Let $\pi$ be a linear isometric action of $\Gamma$ on $B$ without non-zero invariant vectors.
 Suppose that $B$ is either strictly convex, smooth and real, or uniformly convex and uniformly smooth.
 Then every $\alpha \in \mathcal{A}(\pi)$ has a fixed point if and only if there exists $C>0$ such that

 for all $c\in Z^1(\pi )$. \end{corollary}